 There are exceptions to these rights, however.
 For example, access to personal data may be denied in some circumstances if making the information available would reveal personal information about another person or if TAL is legally prevented from disclosing such information.
 In addition, TAL may be able to retain data even if you withdraw your consent, where TAL can demonstrate that it has a legal requirement to process your data.

 TAL is a subsidiary of a global company (Bluestar Fibres Corporation) and your personal data may be transferred across international borders.
 It may be transferred to countries that have different levels of data protection laws to the country from where you submitted your personal data.
 TAL (as Data Controller and Data Exporter) has put in place security measures for the export of personal data from its jurisdiction.
-Where sending data outside of the EEA, TAL has made arrangements with entities receiving your personal data such as Bluestar Fibres Corporation or Third-Party Data Processors, that they shall ensure that security measures are in place, and that your personal data is processed only in accordance with EU Data Protection laws.
+Where sending data outside of the UK, TAL has made arrangements with entities receiving your personal data such as Bluestar Fibres Corporation or Third-Party Data Processors, that they shall ensure that security measures are in place, and that your personal data is processed only in accordance with UK Data Protection laws.

-If data is transferred from within the EEA to a jurisdiction outside the EEA, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
+If data is transferred from within the UK to a jurisdiction outside the UK, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
 The European Commission has adopted standard data protection contract clauses (known as the Model Clauses) which provide safeguards for personal information that is transferred outside of Europe.
 We use Model Clauses when transferring personal data outside of Europe.
-If you wish to know more about international transfers of your personal data, you may contact our Data Protection Officer at firstname.lastname@example.org.
+If you wish to know more about international transfers of your personal data, you may contact our Data Protection Officer at email@example.com.

 The server that makes this website available may be located outside the country from which you have accessed this website.
-The provider of this website is bound by a contract that ensures your data is managed in accordance with EU Data Protection laws and that it acts only on TAL instructions and implements all technical measures necessary on an ongoing basis to keep your personal data secure.
+The provider of this website is bound by a contract that ensures your data is managed in accordance with UK Data Protection laws and that it acts only on TAL instructions and implements all technical measures necessary on an ongoing basis to keep your personal data secure.

 This type of information obtained through cookies will not be disclosed outside TAL or our authorized Third-Party Data Processors.
 It will not be used for unsolicited communications.